- Nov 13, 1934

 - New York, New York, USA

 Marshall moved to Los Angeles in 1961, but he didn't make it big until he teamed up with writer Jerry Belson.
 Together, they penned numerous episodes for several sitcoms, notably The Dick Van Dyke Show and The Lucy Show.
 In 1970, Marshall produced The Odd Couple, which starred Jack Klugman and Tony Randall and was based on a popular Neil Simon play and movie.
-He reached his apex as a television producer during the '70s, with such hits as Laverne and Shirley (1976-1983) (a Happy Days spin-off starring sister Penny) and Mork and Mindy.
+He reached his apex as a television producer during the '70s, with such hits as Laverne and Shirley (1976-1983), (a Happy Days spin-off starring sister Penny), and Mork and Mindy.
 In addition to his producing and television directorial efforts, Marshall occasionally appeared as a supporting actor.

-In addition to his work behind the camera, Marshall has occasionally appeared as an actor in films and television shows alike.
+In addition to his work behind the camera, Marshall occasionally appeared as an actor in films and television shows alike.
 During the mid-'90s, many TV audiences came to recognize him for playing Candice Bergen's ratings-crazy boss, Stan Lansing, on Murphy Brown.